DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `@@` + `$cname`: Prevents another site from being strict-blocked if the domain shows up in its CNAME response. `$~cname`, and `$cname` for blocking, also exist, but are poorly documented.
 Only applies to Firefox and Tor Browser.
 * `$denyallow` + `,domain=`: Allows choosing which third-party domain requests to allowlist, instead of which ones to block, while visiting specified domains.

-## Adblock Plus, Adblock and AdGuard only:
+## Adblock Plus, AdBlock and AdGuard only:
 * `$webrtc`: Prevents such resources from being downloaded through the titular JavaScript API.
 The uBO equivalent seems to be `##+js(nowebrtc)`, but conversion is not done automatically.

 ## Adblock Plus and AdBlock only: